To help you understand what happens in your appointment, please read the Service Agreement Statement.

-- what you want to get out of therapy – what are your objectives?
+- what you want to get out of therapy – what are your ‘objectives’?
 What do you want to achieve?
-Try to be realistic and specific – wanting ‘to be happy’ or ‘to never feel down again’ need to be defined.
+Try to be realistic and specific – wanting ‘to be happy’ or ‘never to feel down again’ need to be defined.

 - how might you achieve your goals?
-Your therapy appointment is time set aside for you to identify what you need to improve your mental and emotional wellbeing (within the parameters of ethical therapeutic practice)
+Your appointment is time set aside for you to identify what you need to improve your mental wellbeing (within the parameters of ethical therapeutic practice)

 - what do you need to talk through/ think aloud about/ understand better?